dsmarcot2018/Bendel-Bot/README.md

 - You can run the command !meme in chat and you will get a random image back from out github

 ## Planned Bot Features
-**Meme Delivery**
-- Bendel-Bot will share a random meme on command from their personal stash

 **Future Currency Features**
-- !bal to see BBs
 - Members will be able to spend Bendel-Bucks on a number of different activities

 **Slot Machine**